haskell/cabal/release-notes/cabal-install-3.16.0.0.md

 **It will have to be updated with whatever gets added between 3.14 and 3.16**

-- Clarify error message when `pkg-config` is not found [#10122](https://github.com/haskell/cabal/pull/10122)

-  - The error message when `pkg-config` is not found or querying it fails will no longer incorrectly claim that the package is missing in the database.

 ### Significant changes

 - `haddock-project` support for subcomponents [#9821](https://github.com/haskell/cabal/pull/9821)